 Now to show that there is a lightcone effect of the form given by Eq.~\eqref{eq:n'} it is enough to consider a galaxy living on the $z$-axis at $x\equiv(\tau,\x)=(\tau_0-\chi',0,0,\chi')$ and moving purely along the $z$-axis at a non-relativistic speed, $u^\mu=a^{-1}(1,0,0,v)$ in the observer's frame.
 The null vector is $k^\mu\propto(1,0,0,-1)$ and the nonzero entries of $\dif\Sigma_\mu$ are $\dif\Sigma_0=\dif x^1\dif x^2\dif x^3$ and $\dif\Sigma_3=-\dif\tau\sp\dif x^1\dif x^2$.
 The observed number of galaxies $\dif N =J^\mu \dif\Sigma_\mu$ about the point $x$ on the lightcone is then \bea \dif N &=n_\mrm{p}(x)\,a^{-1}\sqrt{-g}\sp\big(\dif x^1\dif x^2\dif x^3 - v\, \dif\tau\sp\dif x^1\dif x^2 \big) \nonumber\\ &=n(x) \sp(1+v)\ssp\dif^3\x\,,\nonumber \eea where the second line is obtained by using that on the past lightcone $\dif\tau=-\dif x^3$.
 If we now generalise to a galaxy observed in arbitrary direction $\hat\x$ with velocity $\v=\v(x)$, we will instead have $\dif N=n(x)(1+\v\cdot\hat\x)\ssp\dif^3\x$, thus recovering Eq.~\eqref{eq:n'}.

 Compared with the analysis of the previous section, here $1+\v\cdot\hat\x$ emerges as the tilt between the galaxy's worldline (with tangent $J^\mu$) and the lightcone (with tangent $k^\mu$) at the point of intersection $x$.
 The $+\v\cdot\hat\x$ is because both light and galaxies are moving with respect to the observer.
 If one or both are at rest with respect to the observer there is no effect.
-(Note that it is not simply the tilt between the surface of constant time on which the galaxies are living and the surface of constant time at the observer; rather it is the tilt between the surface of constant time on which the galaxies and the \emph{lightcone} which is at the origin of the effect.)
+(Note that it is not simply the tilt between the surface of constant time on which the galaxies live and the surface of constant time at the observer; rather it is the tilt between the surface of constant time on which the galaxies live and the \emph{lightcone}.)
 From this we understand that for the tilt to be non-unity, and so for there to be an effect at all, it is essential that neither the galaxies nor the messenger (the photons) are at rest in the observer's frame.
 (Of course, the photons are never at rest.)
 Indeed, if we boost to a frame in which the galaxies at $x$ are at rest (so $u^\mu=a^{-1}{\delta^{\sp\mu}}_0$), there is no lightcone effect.